DevCloudFE/matechat-react/README.md

 MateChat is based on [Huawei DevUI Design](https://devui.design/), offering a modern visual language, consistent user experience, and excellent scalability.

-For more information, visit the matechat-react website: [matechat - react](http://matechat.noctisynth.org/)
+For more information, visit the MateChat React website: [MateChat React](http://matechat.noctisynth.org/)

 ---